SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ``auto_closure``
     This attribute is used to delay the evaluation of an expression by automatically wrapping that expression in a closure with no arguments.
-    Apply this attribue to a function or method type that takes no arguments and that returns the type of the expression.
+    Apply this attribute to a function or method type that takes no arguments and that returns the type of the expression.
     For an example of how to use the ``auto_closure`` attribute, see :ref:`Types_FunctionType`.